-3 Reasons Vet Students Shouldn’t Spend Time Re-Reading Material
+3 Reasons Vet Students Shouldn’t Spend Time Reviewing Notes — And What To Do Instead

 If you’re struggling in vet school, your study habits, not your knowledge, could be to blame.
 Are you putting in hours and hours reviewing or re-reading your material with almost no improvement?
 Then, it might be time to switch up your vet school studying strategy.